straysheep-dev/ansible-configs/build_atomic_node/README.md

     ssh-add ~/.ssh/id_ed25519
 fi

-# Copy the public key content to each target node's authorized_keys file
 cat ~/.ssh/id_ed25519.pub
 ```

+Copy the public key content to each target node's authorized_keys file.

+*TIP: You could do this with the [manage_keys](https://github.com/straysheep-dev/ansible-configs/tree/main/manage_keys) role.*

 Open a PSRemoting Session from the "tester" node on the "target" node(s):